farminf/pannellum-react/README.md

 **Video API**

+these are videojs configuration properties which can be used

 | Name     | Type    | Default | Description                   |
 | -------- | ------- | ------- | ----------------------------- |
 | video    | String  | " "     | Path to your 360 video        |